awsaavedra/awsaavedra.github.io/_posts/2019-09-08-ultralearning.md

-      - Emphasize/Exclude Method happens after you have found the default curriculum to use i.e. if you goal is app development build apps and don't study upper level computational math.
-Also, remove or delay elemnts of your curriculum that don't align with your goals.
+      - Emphasize/Exclude Method happens after you have found the default curriculum to use

+        i.e. if you goal is app development build apps and don't study upper level computational math.
+Also, remove or delay elements of your curriculum that don't align with your goals.

 How much time should you up into your research?
 Probably 10 percent, but this is highly contextual and the law of diminishing returns applies on the other end of doing too much research.

-The long term benefit of these projects is clear though: they develop the ability to learn hard things which is typically more valuable than any one skillset.
+The long term benefit of these projects is clear though: they develop the ability to learn hard things rapidly which is typically more valuable than any one skillset in the long run.

 ## Focus